equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-19-adhd-hyperfocus-hack.md

 ---

 ### How to Use the "Skeleton" for Bottom-Up Thinking
-Since you work from the bottom up, the "Skeleton" protocol we discussed needs a minor adjustment to fit your hardware:
+If you work from the bottom up, the "Skeleton" protocol needs a minor adjustment to fit your hardware:

 * **Phase 1 (The Dump)**: Continue to get all the "bricks" (data) out.